A man and woman walk through a field crop at sunset. An agricultural drone flies overhead, sending data to the woman’s laptop.

 Register on UM Connect.

-Did you miss the Co-op Info sessions?
+Did you miss a Co-op Info session?
 Please contact agcoop@umanitoba.ca for a recording of the session.

 Career and Academic Planning

-Applying to and participating in the Co-op Program is a commitment to enhance the overall your student experience and overall development.
+Applying to and participating in the Co-op Program is a commitment to enhance your overall student experience and development.
 From job search to developing tailored applications to building a professional network, you will be exposed to opportunities and situations that will require you to make decisions that impact other areas of your life.

 Students who are interested in applying to the program are encouraged to meet with a Career Consultant to discuss how the Co-op Program can affect, change, and contribute to career and academic plans/goals.